Tennessee in the American Civil War: Reaction to the attack on Fort Sumter

 Unionists of all descriptions, both those who became Confederates and those who did not, considered the proclamation calling for seventy-five thousand troops "disastrous."
 Having consulted personally with Lincoln in March, Congressman Horace Maynard, the unconditional Unionist and future Republican from East Tennessee, felt assured that the administration would pursue a peaceful policy.
 Soon after April 15, a dismayed Maynard reported that "the President's extraordinary proclamation" had unleashed "a tornado of excitement that seems likely to sweep us all away."
 Men who had "heretofore been cool, firm and Union loving" had become "perfectly wild" and were "aroused to a frenzy of passion."
 For what purpose, they asked, could such an army be wanted "but to invade, overrun and subjugate the Southern states."
 The growing war spirit in the North further convinced southerners that they would have to "fight for our hearthstones and the security of home."

 In May 1861, the governor of Tennessee Isham G. Harris defied the United States Government by beginning military mobilization, submitting a ordinance of secession to the General Assembly, and made direct overtures to the Confederate government all before the state officially seceded.

 Tennessee secedes

 Results of the June 8, 1861, referendum by county.
 Redder counties voted more for secession, and bluer counties voted more against secession.
 Counties in black have no data.

 In the June 8, 1861, referendum, East Tennessee held firm against separation, while West Tennessee returned an equally heavy majority in favor.
 The deciding vote came in Middle Tennessee, which went from 51 percent against secession in February to 88 percent in favor in June.
 The voting was accused of being fraudulent; in some counties in East Tennessee Unionists threatened violence against those voting for secession, while in other places soldiers remained at the polls to hiss at those with a Unionist ballot.

-Having ratified by popular vote its connection with the fledgling Confederacy, Tennessee became the last state to declare formally its withdrawal from the Union.
+Having ratified by popular vote its connection with the fledgling Confederacy, Tennessee became the eleventh and last state to formally declare its withdrawal from the Union and join the Confederacy.